LEADERS — these are not photographs, they’re stories

 Conceived through a special collaboration within academia and leading diversity champion its use of film and photography should be made available for deeper engagement with wider audiences.

 Phase one was the event staged.
-Phase two is a something else, co-creating, your momentum to invite greater interaction and debate, immersive media, given our international status in technology, as the belief is through events like the Leader’s List we can effect change, change in society that will be properly understood
+Phase two is ongoing around co-creating.
+With your momentum we’d like to invite greater interaction and debate, immersive media engaging our international status in technology.
+The belief is through events like the Leader’s List we can effect change, change in society that will be properly understood

 Here is The Leaders’ List, in its various elements.